dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-DataMatrixDetails.md

 **Return Value**

-The column count of the barcode data region.
+An integer representing the column count of the barcode data region.

 ### getDataRegionNumber

-Get the data region count.
+Returns the number of data regions in the Data Matrix barcode.
+Data Matrix barcodes can have multiple data regions for storing data redundantly or for error correction purposes.

 ```java
 int getDataRegionNumber